pacrob/builder/README.md

 3. Open your browser at `http://localhost:5173` (default Vite port).

 Use the input box to add new leaves to the Merkle tree.
 The tree will update and show the resulting hashes.
+Styling is defined in `style.css` and can be customized to change the appearance of the page.